-To get the guidance and inspiration, writers started following the classical writers.
-Specifically Latin writers influence could be easily seen over the writers of restoration age.
+To get guidance and inspiration, writers started following the classical writers.
+Specifically, Latin writer’s influence could be easily seen over the writers of restoration age.

 Influence from the French

-Literature of Restoration period was highly dominated by French culture.
+The literature of the Restoration period was highly dominated by French culture.
 The reason for French influence was that Charles II and most of the writers had spent their time in France.
 When they arrived in England, they brought French culture and ideas with them.
-As discussed earlier, you can see indecency and coarseness of French literature into Comedy of manners.
+As discussed earlier, you can see indecency and coarseness of French literature into the Comedy of manners.

 The restoration was an age of reasons and prose

 This was the time period when prose evolved and found its place in England.
 This age was an age of reasons.
 Imagination was left behind and now people were becoming more practical and logical.
 The growth of science and reasoning, religious discontent and political controversies are the reason behind the rise of prose.

 Lyrical poetry was almost on the verge of getting the end.
 Most of the poems were argumentative and narrative.
 Such poetry was to persuade but not to inspire anyone.
 The best and popular type of poetry during the restoration era was satirical.
 Absalom and Achitophel are one of the best examples of political satire of that time.
 It was based on the life and Charles II.